 Patients usually stay in the hospital for three to five days, but a full recovery will not be expected until two to three months down the road.
 Many doctors recommend that patients be placed in traction for a short period of time, followed by use of a passive motion machine.
 When patients no longer experience pain, they can begin walking with crutches.
 A short stay at a rehabilitation center may be required so that patients can learn exercises and how to safely do their daily activities.

 Q: Are there any factors that make me a higher risk for experiencing a hip dislocation?

 A: Yes, these factors are as follows: an abnormal hip joint, alcoholism, and poor muscle control.
-All may lead to falling, and all increase the chances of experiencing a hip dislocation.
+All may lead to falling, and all increase the chances of experiencing a hip pain and a dislocation.

 Q: How can I prevent a hip dislocation?

 A: There are no guidelines to prevent this injury.
 You can reduce your risk by driving safely with your seatbelt on and wearing proper safety equipment when engaging in sports.